adamtornhill/code-maat/README.md

 ### JVM options

 Code Maat uses the Incanter library.
 By default, Incanter will create an `awt frame`.
-You can surpress the frame by providing the following option to your `java` command: `-Djava.awt.headless=true`.
+You can suppress the frame by providing the following option to your `java` command: `-Djava.awt.headless=true`.
 Code Maat is quite memory hungry, particularly when working with larger change sets.
 Thus, I recommend specifying a larger heap size than the `JVM` defaults: `-Xmx4g`.
 Note that when running Code Maat through [leiningen](https://github.com/technomancy/leiningen), those options are already configured in the `project.clj` file.